Does sunscreen cause cancer?

 Like almost any topic in the field of health and wellness, it seems there is a tangled web of research and opinions when it comes to cancer, sun exposure and sunscreen ingredients.
 Should we wear SPF 50 sunscreen for our walk from the house to the mailbox, or should we shun all sunscreens in our quest to increase our Vitamin D levels as much as possible?
 Do we buy sun protective clothing to safeguard every inch of our skin from the damaging UV rays, or should the real cause of our cancer fears be the sunscreen ingredients themselves?

-As usual, I’m going to seek the balance on this controversial topic and try to share with you some brief synopses of the current research on the issue.
-I lean heavily on the EWG 2010 Sunscreen Guide but realize that multiple sources are necessary, especially when I read articles like this one questioning EWG’s scientific validity.
+As usual, I’m going to seek the balance on this controversial topic and try to share with you some brief synopses of research on the issue.
+I am grateful for the direction EWG offers in their yearly Sunscreen Guides but realize that multiple sources are necessary, especially when I read articles like this one questioning EWG’s scientific validity.
 In spite of the rebuttal, I think EWG does a great job organizing a wealth of information.

-Notably, the FDA now (2013) bans the use of the term “sunblock” on sunscreen products.
+Notably, in 2011 the FDA banned the use of the term “sunblock” on sunscreen products.

-Sunblock, on the other hand, is called a “physical” block rather than chemical.
-It sits on the surface of your skin rather than being absorbed into it.
+Mineral active ingredients in sunscreen, on the other hand, are called a “physical” block rather than chemical.
+They sit on the surface of your skin rather than being absorbed into it.
 Most sources say that sunblocks “reflect and scatter UV light.”
 (1, 2, 3, 4 and many more)

-On the other hand, the founder of Kabana, one of the products I’m testing for tomorrow’s review, disagrees with that explanation and claims instead:
+On the other hand, the founder of Kabana, a biochemist from Stanford, disagrees with that explanation and claims instead:

 “Zinc oxide has a broader UV absorption profile than titanium dioxide, which is noteworthy, because much misinformation populates the media about how these chemicals protect us – they do NOT reflect and scatter in the UV spectrum – rather zinc oxide absorbs UV and does so very effectively.
 The media (and ‘experts’ alike) need to investigate the physical chemistry of these compounds, rather than assume they reflect UV light because they look white in the visible spectrum.
 They do reflect in the visible, but would look black in the UV.” (source)

-Either way, sunblocks use minerals that sit on the surface of the skin (usually zinc oxide and titanium dioxide) rather than chemicals that sink into the skin to protect one from the sun.
-Mineral sunblocks begin working right away on both UVA and UVB rays, so there’s no need to apply 20 minutes before sun exposure.
+Either way, sunscreens use minerals that sit on the surface of the skin (usually zinc oxide and titanium dioxide) rather than chemicals that sink into the skin to protect one from the sun.
+Mineral sunscreens begin working right away on both UVA and UVB rays, so there’s no need to apply 20 minutes before sun exposure.

 UPDATE: Here’s a GREAT interview with Erik Kreider, founder of Kabana.
 He covers all the science geek information and research about sun safety and the hazards of petrochemical sunscreens.
 I learned a lot!!